Warning: this is a slow-building story. Also; this is not your typical werewolf story and I like to do things differently.

 Thank you all for the support I am already receiving.
 I hope to be able to add new chapters very soon!

-Elke is in a rush, today she has to get ready for lunch with her parents, the Alpha, and her sister and spouse.
-Her mother said there was going to be a very important guest, though she didn’t want to tell her who exactly.
-She is running late, her six-month old daughter thought it was okay to leak through her diaper, forcing Elke to change her clothes right before she was about to head out.
-Elke hurries through traffic.
-Even though it’s a Sunday today, it’s still busy on the subway.
-With her daughter in a pram tagging along, it all is just a tall bit more complicated than it would be if she were alone.
-But hell, she manages, Elke always does.
+My god, I’m so late today.
+I’ve got to get to a Sunday-lunch with my parents, the Alpha, and my sister with her spouse.
+My mom said there was going to be a very important guest, though she didn’t want to tell me who exactly.
+I’m running late, my three-month old daughter thought it was okay to leak through her diaper, forcing me to change her clothes at the last minute before I had to to head out.
+Now I have to busk through traffic to catch the tram, even though it’s a Sunday today, it’s still so damn busy.
+With my daughter in a pram tagging along, it all is just a tall bit more complicated than it would be if I were alone.
+But hell, I manage somehow, I always do.

-The subway arrives ten minutes too late at the station, and she hurriedly gets out.
-Elke looks around, where are the elevators?
-The escalators just won’t do with a pram.
-The doors take long before they open, and when she finally is in, her baby starts to wail.
+The tram arrives ten minutes too late at the station, and I hurry myself to get out.
+I look around, searching for the exit.
+When I finally walk through the double doors of the tram-station, my baby starts to wail.
 Not just a bit of a whine, no, Louisa’s putting all effort in, to make all the heads of the people present at the station turn their way.
-“Lou please,” Elke sighs, “Not now.”
+“Lou please,” I sigh hopelessly, “Not now.”

-Tucked away in the smallest corner in the back she finds the bottle.
-Elke quickly tests if the milk is still warm, it is, and she shows it to Louisa.
-Immediately, two little hands reach out to the bottle and a happy smile appears on her daughter’s face, silence returns as soon as she has the bottle in her hands.
+Tucked away in the smallest corner in the back I finds the pacifier.
+I quickly check if the thing is clean, it is, and shows it to Louisa.
+Immediately, two little hands reach out to the pacifier and a happy smile appears on my daughter’s face, silence returns as soon as she has the thing in her mouth.

-Ten minutes later, Elke halts in front of a royal blue, majestic front door.
-When the door opens, a grave man appears in the opening.
+Ten minutes later, the royal blue, majestic front door of my elderly home comes into sight.
+When the door opens, the grave man that is my father appears in the opening.
 “Elke.”
-A smile appears on his face as he steps aside to let her in, when she passes, he gives her a kiss on the cheek.
+A smile appears on his face as he steps aside to let me in, when I pass, he takes the opportunity to give me a kiss on my cheek.
 “Welcome home, sweetheart.
 How is my sweet little granddaughter?”
 Then he takes Louisa out of her pram and lifts her up, high in the air.

-“Elke, it’s great you could make it.” her mother gives her a hug.
+“Elke, it’s great you could make it.”
+My mom immediately suffocates me against her chest.

-“Hey mom,” Elke smiles into her mother’s hair.
-Her mother switches her attention to Louisa.
-She takes Louisa out of her husband’s arms and start introducing Louisa to her guests.
+“Hey mom,” I smile into my mom’s hair, but she lets go the minute she hears my dad with Louisa.
+She takes Louisa out of his arms and starts introducing Louisa to her guests.

 “Uncle Remus.”
-She smiles brightly as she moves to give the grey-haired Alpha a tight hug.
+I smiles as I spread my arms to give the grey-haired Alpha a tight hug.
 “It’s so good to see you, it has been a while.
 How are you?”

 “I’m good, tired, but good.”